Search Docs

 )

 • id - the id of the button.
 Note that it is highly recommended that every unique EditorComponent has a unique id.
-Parameter does not have a default value.
+By default property contains a random value.

 • visible - whether the button should be visible.
 Default value is always true.